giampaolo/psutil/docs/index.rst

     .. versionadded:: 7.3.0

-  .. method:: memory_full_info()
+  .. method:: memory_footprint()

-    This method returns the same information as :meth:`memory_info`, plus, on some platform (Linux, macOS, Windows), also provides additional metrics (USS, PSS and swap).
+    Return a named tuple with USS, PSS and swap memory metrics.
-    The additional metrics provide a better representation of "effective" process memory consumption (in case of USS) as explained in detail in this `blog post <https://gmpy.dev/blog/2016/real-process-memory-and-environ-in-python>`__.
+    These provide a better representation of "effective" process memory consumption (in case of USS) as explained in detail in this `blog post <https://gmpy.dev/blog/2016/real-process-memory-and-environ-in-python>`__.
     It does so by passing through the whole process address.
     As such it usually requires higher user privileges than :meth:`memory_info` and is considerably slower.
-    On platforms where extra fields are not implemented this simply returns the same metrics as :meth:`memory_info`.

     - **uss** *(Linux, macOS, Windows)*: aka "Unique Set Size", this is the memory which is unique to a process